MicrosoftDocs/Viva/Viva/topics/topic-experiences- knowledge-managers.md

 (IMAGE: SUGGESTED PEOPLE ON MANAGED TOPICS PAGE)

 Once the right people to curate relevant topics are identified, explain how contributing their knowledge will:

 - Broaden their impact by helping colleagues benefit from their contributions

 - Build their brand and get them recognized for the knowledge they have about a topic

 Help colleagues curate topics effectively by:

 - Sharing the specific topic(s) they should edit and how to find other relevant topics to curate

-- Preparing colleagues with the standards the organization define for what a good topic looks like.
+- Preparing colleagues with the standards the organization define for what a good topic looks like

 - Helping them learn how to edit and create new topics, and how to save a topic as a draft

 - Encouraging them to ask their colleagues that they think have relevant expertise to also contribute

 Users need topic contributor permissions to be able to edit and create new topics.
 If colleagues are not able to edit or create topics reach out to the admin to have the appropriate permissions assigned.

 Once colleagues have curated topics, recognize their efforts.
 There are number of ways to provide recognition to topic contributors depending on what Office 365 applications are used within the organization:

 - Praise  colleagues in Viva Insights

 - Praise someone in a Yammer network

 - Send an announcement in Microsoft Teams of the topic contribution made by colleagues

 - Post recognition of top contributors on the Intranet

 To kick-start topic curation consider running Viva Topics hackathon(s) within a team or department.
 A Viva Topics hackathon is a workshop designed to jumpstart Viva Topics adoption and curation in an organization by creating a fun, collaborative environment for employees to contribute to the shared knowledge base.
 It doesn’t require coding, all are welcome.
 To get started, download the free hackathon toolkit that includes invitations, presenter deck and instructions to run the workshop.